Death Penalty for Minors

 The full Supreme Court brain fart can be read here.
 Further reading here and here and here and here.

-6 responses to “Death Penalty for Minors”
+6 thoughts on “Death Penalty for Minors

 1. The extra reading makes some nice points, and I don’t need to bring them up to point them out.